 2009: At the Wise Auditorium on the campus of

-Academy of Music and Dance presents the latest in a series of concerts titled
+The Jerusalem Academy of Music and Dance presents the latest in a series of

-“The Titan,” that honors Ludwig van Beethoven with a series aptly titled, The
+concerts titled “The Titan,” that honors Ludwig van Beethoven with a series

-Titan.
-Five concerts in The Titan series have already taken place
+aptly titled, The Titan.
+Five concerts in The Titan series have

-with all proving to be an immense success, filling the Academy's 550
+already taken place with all proving to be an immense success, filling the

-reminded him of "Titan, wrestling with the gods."
-Hebrew University
+Beethoven’s compositions reminded him of "Titan, wrestling with the

 2009(11th of Tevet, 5769): Eighty-eight year old Yaakov Bania, a commander with Lehi who served with the IDF during the War for Independence and later wrote Hayalim Almonim (Anonymous Soldiers) passed away today.